SecretFoundation/SNIPs/SNIP-20.md

 This returns the available allowance that spender can access from the owner's account, along with the expiration info.

-Both the spender and owner are allowed to make this query, for every pair of accounts. i.e. every account can know how much allowance it has given, and how much it has been given.
+Every account's viewing key MUST be given permissions to query the allowance of any pair of owner and spender, as long as that account is either the owner or the spender in the query.
+In other words, every account's viewing key can be used to find out how much allowance the account has given other accounts, and how much it has been given by other accounts.

 ##### Request
 |Name         |Type             |Description                                                         | optional |